 How do I know I can trust a website?

 It can be difficult to know whether a website can be trusted.
-Some websites, like the CRUK or NHS website, carry the Patient Information Forum mark (PIF tick).
+Some websites, like the Cancer Research UK or NHS website, carry the Patient Information Forum mark (PIF tick).
 This shows the information has been through a professional research and writing process.

 Not all information will have marks like this.
 So, look whether they are:

 - a registered charity

 - have references you can easily check